Shari87/Relayr-TestTask/README.md

 measurements.py action [--device id] [--measurement name] [--start timestamp] [--end timestamp]

 The script uses 3 methods to process the data in my_data.csv

 - process_dev_data(action, device_id)
   - This function accepts two parameters action and device_id.
+Both these parameters are passed as command line arguments to the function
+- process_dev_data(action, meas_name)
-Both these parameters are passed as command line arguments to the function.
-The output of the function is as follows:
+  - This function accepts two parameters action and meas_name.
+Both these parameters are passed as command line arguments to the function
-    - measurements.py cnt 0ea7f78a-d224-4d3a-a014-001a0794e746
+- process_ts_data(action)
-    - Number of measurements of the device is : 4.0
+  - This function accepts one parameters action.
+This parameter is passed via command line to the function